 The National Immunisation Program Schedule recommends that the first hepatitis B vaccination is given at birth.
 Three further doses are then administered at 2, 4, and 6 months of age.
 These are given in combination with other routine immunisations, so that no additional jabs are required.
 Immunity from hepatitis B vaccination is long lasting.

-- people who may be exposed to the virus as a result of their occupation (such as healthcare workers and emergency services personnel);
+- people who may be exposed to the virus as a result of their occupation (such as medical, dental or laboratory healthcare workers and emergency services personnel);

 - people at risk of contracting the disease through sex with an infected person;